 Rumpke’s history dates back to the1930s when founder William F. Rumpke ran a junkyard and coal delivery business in Cincinnati.
 His customers often bartered sheep, chickens and old cars and trucks as payment for his services.
 One day, he was paid with six young pigs.
 William fixed up some old trucks from the junkyard and enlisted relatives to search for garbage to feed the pigs.
 William J. Rumpke (who is currently President Emeritus and chairman of the board for Rumpke Waste & Recycling) was only five years old when he began helping his father collect trash from homes and businesses.

 Recycling metal became popular during World War II.
 William established one of southwestern Ohio’s first recycling operations in 1941.
 The trucks dumped the waste into a pit and it was loaded onto a conveyor belt.
 Workers sorted tin and aluminum, which was baled and sold for about $40 per ton, or rags and items that could be reused.
 The remaining material was food scraps for the animals.

 By 1945, the growing Rumpke business needed a new home.
-William moved his hog farm, recycling and junk yard business to an 80-acre property in Colerain Township.
+William moved his hog farm, recycling and junk yard business to an 80-acre property in Colerain Township, where the company also started its first landfill at the site.
 The Township was only 10 miles north of Cincinnati but was rural at the time.
-This site would later become the Rumpke Corporate Headquarters and Rumpke Sanitary Landfill.

 Growth on the Horizon